 If you have a breastfeeding question or concern, how do you know where to turn for help?
 Of course, reach out to your midwife or doctor, but sometimes you want to talk to someone whose speciality is breastfeeding.

-You may have attended La Leche League (LLL) meetings in your town while you were pregnant and have a LLL Leader to contact.
-If not, LLL and other organizations have online directories to help you find mother-to-mother support nearby.
+Founded in 1956, La Leche League (LLL) is the premier organization for breastfeeding support.
+If you attended LLL meetings in your town while you were pregnant, you will have a local LLL Leader to contact.
+If not, LLL and other organizations have meet-ups, conferences, and online provider directories to help you find mother-to-mother support nearby.

 - Find your state, local, tribal, or cultural Breastfeeding Coalition

 - Join on Facebook: Black Moms Breastfeeding Support Group

 - Join on Facebook: Kellymom’s breastfeeding support group

 The US Department of Women’s Health offers a Helpline and online breastfeeding resources, including “Breastfeeding myths in the African-American community.”
 Staff includes both English and Spanish speaking peer counselors.

 The InfantRisk Center is the place to call if you have a question about breastfeeding and medications.
 The center, founded by Dr. Tom Hale, provides up-to-date evidence-based information on the use of medications during pregnancy and breastfeeding.